Greek contributions to the Islamic world: Medicine

-The physician Hippocrates, known as the Father of Modern Medicine.
+The physician Hippocrates, known as the Father of Medicine.

 Medicine was one of the sciences in which the Byzantines improved on their Greco-Roman predecessors.
 As a result, Byzantine medicine had an influence on Islamic medicine as well as the medicine of the Renaissance.

 The first known Greek medical school opened in Cnidus in 700 BC.
 Alcmaeon, author of the first anatomical work, worked at this school, and it was here that the practice of observing patients was established.
 Ancient Greek medicine revolved around the theory of humours.
 The most important figure in ancient Greek medicine is the physician Hippocrates, known as the "Father of Medicine", who established his own medical school at Cos.
 Hippocrates and his students documented many conditions in the Hippocratic Corpus, and developed the Hippocratic Oath for physicians, still in use today.
 The Greek Galen was one of the greatest surgeons of the ancient world and performed many audacious operations—including brain and eye surgeries— that were not tried again for almost two millennia.
 The writings of Hippocrates, Galen, and others had a lasting influence on Islamic medicine and Medieval European medicine until many of their finding eventually became obsolete from the 14th century onwards.

 Unani Medicine (/juːˈnɑːni/; Yūnānī in Arabic, Hindustani and Persian), also spelled Yunani Medicine, means "Greek Medicine", and is a form of traditional medicine widely practiced in South Asia.
 It refers to a tradition of Graeco-Arabic medicine, which is based on the teachings of Greek physician Hippocrates, and Roman physician Galen, and developed into an elaborate medical System by Arab and Persian physicians, such as Rhazes, Avicenna (Ibn Sena), Al-Zahrawi, Ibn Nafis.

 An author observed that “The fourth Umayyad Caliph, Marwan I, ordered the translation … of the famous medical treatise of Aaron of Alexandria.
 The translation of medical literature was in fact a principal aspect of the scientific progress that distinguished the rule of the Umayyads.”

 The oldest scientific work in Arabic was a discourse on medicine, which was written by Aaron of Alexandria, a Greek Christian priest, and translated from the Syriac language then into Arabic in the year 683 by a Jewish doctor from Basra named Masarjawaih.

 Immense scientific knowledge, (such as Galenic medical knowledge), fell into the hands of Muslims after their military conquest of the Christian city of Alexandria in the year 642.
 Muslim physicians would build upon these Greek works for their later reputation in the medical field.